Technica-Engineering/kalash/kalash/doc/contributing.md

         * `refactor`
         * etc.
 2. Each commit should start with the aforementioned keywords, e.g. `chore: updating version tag`.
-3. There are 2 protected branches: `develop` and `master`.
+3. There is one protected branch: `master`.
-4. When creating a pull request you should **create a pull request for `develop` branch**.
-In our workflow `master` contains only stable code most of the times equivalent to the latest release.
+4. When creating a pull request you should **create a pull request for `master` branch**.
+Nobody is permitted to merge broken and untested code to `master`.

 ## Code quality 💯